-Elizabeth Salib works to develop inclusion in the middle layers of an organization by researching how leaders and men in particular can foster inclusion on a work team.
-Ms. Salib joined Catalyst in 2010 to work on the Engaging Men in Gender Initiatives series, and she is an active member of the MARC team.
+Elizabeth Salib, PhD works to develop inclusion in the middle layers of an organization by researching how leaders and men in particular can foster inclusion on a work team.
+Dr. Salib joined Catalyst in 2010 to work on the Engaging Men in Gender Initiatives series, and she is an active member of the MARC team.
 Recently, she co-authored a chapter with Jeanine Prime, PhD, on engaging men through inclusive leadership that was published in Gender In Organizations: Are Men Allies or Adversaries to Women’s Career Advancement?, edited by Ronald J. Burke , Debra A. Major.